 If that sounds like your kids, then you have to visit Les Baux.
 This village on top of a mountain is home to a Medieval castle.
 Your kids can climb the ancient towers, explore dungeons, and enjoy catapult demonstrations.

-Like most aspects of camping in France, Les Baux has improved its facilities to be more tourist friendly.
+Like most modern French campsites, Les Baux has improved its facilities to be more tourist friendly.
 But there are still plenty of steep stairs that could be hard on little legs.
 Make sure to schedule some downtime when you’re at this amazing site.

 5. Explore Your 5 Senses by Camping in France